-Let’s have a string “we are learning vba ucase” which is stored at the B3 cell of our practice sheet.
+Let’s have a string “we are learning vba ucase” which is stored in the B4 cell of our worksheet.

-Sub UCase_MsgBox() Dim text As String text = UCase(Range("B3")) MsgBox text End Sub
+Sub UCase_MsgBox() Dim text As String text = UCase(Range("B4")) MsgBox text End Sub

 Using the Dim keyword, we have declared a string-type variable text.
-We will set our uppercased string in this variable.
+We will set our uppercase string in this variable.

-To introduce the Cell Reference we need to use Range and there we have set B3.
-The UCASE function then will convert the string stored in B3.
+To introduce the Cell Reference we need to use Range and there we have set B4.
+The UCASE function then will convert the string stored in B4.

-Run the code and you will find the string in uppercase.
+- Now, Run the code by pressing ALT+F8 and you will find the string in uppercase.